Saubhagya122k4/Tailwind-CSS/README.md

-# How to Use Tailwind
+# How to Use Tailwind CSS
 This Repository contain some Awesome Tailwind CSS component that u can able to use directly for your Web

 ☣ Read the below information very carefully